 Copies of the CAA's complaint procedures, relevant Standards for Accreditation, and the Complaint Form are available in paper form by contacting the Accreditation Office at accreditation@asha.org or 800-498-2071.
-All complaint materials (completed and signed complaint form and relevant appendices) must be typewritten and/or printed.
+All complaint materials (completed and signed complaint form and relevant appendices) must be typewritten or printed from a computer.